 Parameter Included:

-Reliable, Global Hospital Jodhpur
+Reliable, Global Hospital, Jodhpur

-: Global Hospital, Jodhpur
+: Reliable, Global Hospital, Jodhpur

-Reliable, Morena
+Reliable, Jodhpur

-: Global Hospital, Jodhpur
+: Reliable, Jodhpur

-Reliable, Aastha Hospital Jodhpur
+Reliable, Aastha Hospital, Jaipur

-: Jain Child Care Clinic, Jodhpur
+: Reliable, Jain Child Care Clinic

-: Near Mdm Hospital, Jodhpur
+: Reliable, Near Mdm Hospital, Jodhpur

 An Electrolytes Panel is a blood test that measures the levels of various electrolytes in the body.
 Electrolytes are minerals that have an electric charge and are essential for maintaining proper fluid balance, nerve function, muscle contraction, and other important bodily functions.